Meta tracking pixel

 How Aloan positions itself in this category

-Aloan is an AI-powered commercial underwriting overlay for community banks, credit unions, regional banks, CUSOs, and non-bank commercial lenders.
-Rather than replace an existing loan origination system, Aloan sits on top of it and automates the underwriting layer specifically: financial spreading, document intelligence, risk flagging, and credit memo generation — with every number in a spread or memo traceable back to an exact source-document page and line.
+Aloan is an AI-powered commercial underwriting platform for community banks, credit unions, regional banks, CUSOs, and non-bank commercial lenders.
+Rather than replace an existing loan origination system, Aloan works alongside it and automates the underwriting layer specifically: financial spreading, document intelligence, risk flagging, and credit memo generation — with every number in a spread or memo traceable back to an exact source-document page.
 Typical deployment is 2–4 weeks, with no Salesforce dependency and no LOS migration.

 Aloan is the best fit when: